bloominstituteoftechnology/Knapsack/README.md

 soldiers hot on your heels, and you can only carry so much...

-You, brave explorer, are facing the knapsack problem - maximizing the value of a set of items you select that are constrained by size/weight.
+You, brave explorer, are facing the knapsack problem - maximizing the value of a set of items you select that are constrained by total size/weight.
 The size and the value of an item need not be correlated - the most precious item may be a tiny gemstone.
 But it turns out it's pretty tricky to get a truly optimal solution, and that a bruteforce approach really doesn't scale.

 A bit more motivation - this is a very general optimization problem that can be applied in a multitude of situations, from resource selection and allocation to